ForestAdmin/agent-nodejs/docs/getting-started/migrating/pre-requisites.md

 In the new agent, building a chart from SQL queries is only possible [through code](../../agent-customization/charts/README.md).

-Because the new agent no longer exposes the nature of the underlying database, this feature was not ported in the new agent.
+Because the new agent no longer exposes the nature of the underlying database, this feature was not ported into the new agent.

-Due to popular request it is planned to be reintroduced in a future version of the agent, but we don't have a timeline for it yet.
+Due to popular demand, it is planned to be reintroduced in a future version of the agent, but we don't have a timeline for it yet.

 ## Route overrides